Story Ideas

 Family Fun

-Take the family to Albanese Confectionery and watch award-winning gummies and chocolate being made.
-Albanese is also home to the world's tallest chocolate waterfall a large retail store and offers a video tour.
+Take the family to Albanese Candy Factory where award-winning gummies and chocolate are made.
+The factory is home to a large retail store where you can taste their products as well as shop a large variety of other candy brands.
 Visit Deep River Waterpark with tube and body slides, two lazy rivers, wacky courthouse and the world's only double dueling cannon bowl ride.

 Dining along the South Shore

 Award-winning restaurants are located throughout the area.
 A mansion listed on the National Register of Historic Sites in Crown Point is home to Lucrezia Ristorante.
-Located in the Miller section of Gary, Miller Bakery Café offers favorites like corn bread pudding and beef short ribs.
 For some of the best Italian cuisine in the Midwest, look no further than Gamba's Restaurant in Merrillville.
 Exceptional atmosphere, full wine menu and chef's specials make this a local favorite.

 Casinos!
 Casinos!
 Casinos!